jamesmosier/TrailFinder/README.md

 Contributing Authors
 --------------------
 Currently the only developer working on this project is me, James Mosier.
-I am open to anyone who wants to contribute ideas, code, or help.
-Just shoot me a message or request.
+Anyone who wants to contribute ideas, code, or help, just shoot me a message or request.

 Contact
 -------